lumi-a/masters-thesis/thesis.typ

     = min_(mu in C) sum_(x in C) norm(x - mu)_1
   $
   The total cost of a clustering is again the sum of the cost of its clusters.
-- TODO: Add more objectives, particularly ones with existing results on the PoH.
+- #TODO[Add more objectives, particularly ones with existing results on the PoH.]

 Naturally, these different objectives can yield different optimal clusterings, as seen in @clustering-example.